-In addition to research and scholarship, Ishan is an experienced psychodynamic coach providing consultancy to a number of national and international organisations, and continues to facilitate individual and group sessions on personal and professional development using a mix of psychoanalysis, psychodrama and gestalt theory.
+In addition to research and scholarship, Ishan is an experienced coach providing consultancy to a number of national and international organisations, and continues to facilitate individual and group sessions on personal and professional development using a mix of psychoanalysis, psychodrama and gestalt theory.

 Ishan has two successful doctoral completions and is currently supervising 5 PhD and DBA students on topics such as gender and diversity, organizational culture change and mental health.

 Ishan is on the Editorial Board of Journal of Management Studies, Society for the Advancement of Management Studies (JMS, ABS 4*) and regularly reviews for a number of top academic journals such as International Journal of Management Reviews (IJMR), British Journal of Management (BJM); Organization Studies, Human Relations, Organization and Journal of Business Ethics (JBE).

-Externally, he is an active member of many international research communities such as the Academy of Management, European Group of Organisation Studies, British Psychological Society, Royal Society of Arts, The International Society for the Psychoanalytic Study of Organisations, and The Psychotherapy Action Network.
+Externally, Ishan is an active member of many international research communities such as the Academy of Management, European Group of Organisation Studies, British Psychological Society, Royal Society of Arts, The International Society for the Psychoanalytic Study of Organisations, and The Psychotherapy Action Network.

 Sponsors and collaborators